seapagan/py-maker/README.md

 ### Customise

-The `pyproject.toml` file is set up to use `app` as the main source directory, which is the default for this template, you can change this to whatever you require, just remember to update the `pyproject.toml` file to match.
+The `pyproject.toml` file is set up to use the to put the code in a sub-folder with the same name as chosen for the 'Package Name'.
+You can change this to whatever you require, just remember to update the `pyproject.toml` file to match.

 You can also modify the template used to generate the new project.

 Check the documentation at <https://py-maker.seapagan.net/> for more details.

 ### Linting